Intercepting Hail Hydra: Real-Time Detection of Algorithmically Generated Domains: Overhead of Our Approach

-We measured several statistics during our experiments, with the intention to demonstrate the performance of our approach.
+We measured several statistics during our experiments with the intention to demonstrate the practical aspects of our approach.
 We measured the duration of the features computation and the prediction time in both the binary and multiclass setting with our dataset.
 The average time required to compute all the features for an SLD is 1.48 ms, while the prediction times from both classification experiments are depicted in \autoref{fig:box_plot}.
-Note that the table does not include the training time, which scales linearly with the size of the dataset However, training is an action that can be very rare (e.g., repeated after weeks or months) and thus is not too taxing to the overall performance.
-Moreover, it can be performed offline, so it does not add any additional cost.
-Finally, both the features computation and the prediction times are measured without any parallelisation, to allow for a fair comparison with related work.
+Note that the figure does not include the training time, which scales linearly with the size of the dataset.
+However, training is an action that is very rare (e.g., repeated after weeks or months) and it can be performed offline.
+Hence, it does not incur performance degradation to the operation of AGD detector.
+Finally, both the features computation time and the prediction times are measured without any parallelisation to enable a fair comparison with related work.